 Braces are likely to be the first part of hypodontia treatment.
-They are used to move teeth, sometimes to fill in gaps and sometimes to move teeth to create space for other treatments.
+They are used not just for teeth straightening, but also to move teeth, sometimes to fill in gaps and sometimes to move teeth to create space for other treatments.

 Your dentist will fit metal brackets onto your teeth and connect them with wires (and sometimes bands) to move your teeth to the correct position for the next part of your treatment.